open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 └── component-descriptor.yaml
 ```

-The added blob contains the packaged helm chart and the blob is referenced in the component descriptor:
+The added blob contains the packaged Helm Chart.
+The blob is referenced in the component descriptor in `component.resources.access.localreference`:

 ```yaml
 meta: